A major cyber attack has occurred—how should your nation respond?

 In partnership with the Geneva Centre for Security Policy (GCSP), students respond to a major cyber-attack on European networks.
 Competitors will provide recommendations balancing individual national approaches and a collective crisis management response, considering capabilities, policies, and governance structures of NATO, EU, and individual nations.
 The competition fosters a culture of cooperation and a better understanding of these organizations and their member states in responding to cyberattacks.

-Here you can find the complete scenarios for both the 2017 DC and Geneva competitions.
-In addition to the complete scenarios, also provided are the written policy briefs and decision documents of past teams who have received high scores and have reached semi-final and final rounds.
+Here you can find the complete scenario for the 2020 Washington, DC competition.
+In addition to the complete scenario, also provided are the written policy briefs and decision documents of 2020 DC teams who have received high scores and have reached semi-final and final rounds.